swatkiev/control_repo/README.md

 - puppetserver ca sign --all (puppetserver ca list) (on master)

-- puppet cert list --all (on master)
+- puppet cert list --all / puppetserver ca list --all (on master)

 - if you have error something like this (on agent):